daizutabi/ivory/docs/index.md

 print(yaml.dump(run.params, sort_keys=False))
 ```

-This is similar to the YAML file we read before, but slightly changed by the Ivory Client.
+This is similar to the YAML file we read before, but is slightly changed by the Ivory Client.

 * Run and experiment sections are inserted.
 * ExperimentID and RunID are assigned by the MLFlow Tracking.
 * Default classes are specified, for example `ivory.torch.trainer.Trainer` for a trainer instance.

-The `create_run()` method takes keyword arguments to modify these parameters:
+The `Client.create_run()` method takes keyword arguments to modify these parameters:

 ```python
 run = client.create_run(